-Figure 1.
-QM-VM2 method.
-A) Mining minima method B) Generation of SEQM corrected conformers (first step in A, purple border).
+FIG. 1.
+QM-VM2 method. (a) Mining minima method. (b) Generation of SEQM corrected conformers [first step in (a), purple border].
 Blue indicates QM calculations that are performed using GAMESS.
-Pink indicates calculations done with the VM2 software.
+Pink indicates calculations carried out with the VM2 software.

-II.c) Progressive scheme (PGSS)
+C. Progressive scheme (PGSS)

 The most computationally expensive step of the conformational search procedure in QM-VM2 calculations is the SEQM geometry optimization of the MM-generated conformers.
-The MM-based mode-distort-minimize procedure, with subsequent PBSA solvation energy correction, takes on the order of several seconds or less per conformer.
-In contrast, the SEQM geometry optimization of a host-guest conformer can, for the systems presented in this study (see Figure 3.), take between 3 and 20 minutes on a single compute CPU core, with a total of 800 minimizations attempted per VM2 iteration by default - see Computational details below.
-This is due in part to their significant size: the number of atoms for the set of host-guest complexes in this study ranges between 146 and 157 atoms, with corresponding basis function counts for SEQM of 416 and 442, respectively.
+The MMbased mode-distort-minimize procedure, with subsequent PBSA solvation energy correction, takes on the order of several seconds or less per conformer.
+In contrast, the SEQM geometry optimization of a host-guest conformer can, for the systems presented in this study (see Fig. 3), take between 3 min and 20 min on a single compute processor (CPU) core, with a total of 800 minimizations attempted per VM2 iteration by default - see Sec.
+III.
+This is due, in part, to their significant size: the number of atoms for the set of hostguest complexes in this study ranges between 146 and 157 atoms, with corresponding basis function counts for SEQM of 416 and 442, respectively.
 It is also because the relatively flat potential energy surface encountered for such noncovalently bound systems results in the frequent need for more than one hundred steps to converge the geometry.
-Note that in the conformational search scheme shown in Figure 1B, single-point SEQM energies of MM-generated conformers are used as a metric to decide whether to discard a conformer or further process it through SEQM geometry optimization, with the goal of reducing the number of geometry optimizations carried out.
-However, this is far from an ideal solution because some MM-generated conformers may have a high initial SEQM single-point energy, but then after a SEQM geometry optimization, may become competitively low in energy.
-Therefore, the discarding of these conformers could slow down overall convergence of the QM-VM2 calculation and even prevent the lowest energy conformers of the system from being found.
+Note that, in the conformational search scheme shown in Fig. 1(b), single-point SEQM energies of MM-generated conformers are used as a metric to decide whether to discard a conformer or further process it through SEQM geometry optimization, with the goal of reducing the number of geometry optimizations carried out.
+However, this is far from an ideal solution because some MMgenerated conformers may have a high initial SEQM single-point energy, but then, after a SEQM geometry optimization, may become competitively low in energy.
+Therefore, the discarding of these conformers could slow down the overall convergence of the QM-VM2 calculation and even prevent the lowest energy conformers of the system from being found.

-In order to address these problems, a partial optimization scheme, called progressive scheme (PGSS), has been developed to generate SEQM corrected conformers (Figure 2).
+In order to address these problems, a partial optimization scheme, called progressive scheme (PGSS), has been developed to generate SEQM corrected conformers (Fig. 2).
 The key idea of the progressive scheme is straightforward: large gradient vector components indicate steep descent along the trajectory down to the local minima, more likely leading to a low-energy potential well.
-Therefore, apart from the energy, the energy gradient is also used as a means to determine if a geometry optimization calculation should be stopped, and the conformer discarded, or continued until completion.
+Therefore, apart from the energy, the energy gradient is also used as a means to determine if a geometry optimization calculation should be stopped and the conformer should be discarded or continued until completion.
 In this scheme, four new control parameters have been introduced for the partial SEQM optimization of MM-generated conformers (Table 1).